UPDATED June 2, 2018

 Health insurance and Medicare pay little for the costs of extended care dealing with activities of daily living or supervision due to cognitive issues.

 Many experts recommend Long Term Care Insurance to address these costs.
-As medical science extended lifespan it also increased the risk of needing extended care which can have emotional as well as financial and physical impact on families.
+As medical science extended lifespan it also increased the risk of needing extended care which can have emotional as well as the financial and physical impact on families.

-“People mistakenly associate Long Term Care with nursing home care, but most care actually takes place at home or in the community," said Jesse Slome, executive director of the American Association for Long Term Care Insurance (AALTCI).
+“People mistakenly associate Long Term Care with nursing home care, but most care actually takes place at home or in the community," said Jesse Slome, executive director of the American Association for Long-Term Care Insurance (AALTCI).
 The AALTCI is a national consumer advocacy and education group.

 "Either way, the costs are significant as is the toll on loved ones who typically are called on to provide care.
-Long Term Care Insurance can be an affordable option but many wait too long,” he said.
+Long-Term Care Insurance can be an affordable option but many wait too long,” he said.

 The US Department of Health and Human Services says if a person reaches the age of 65 they will have a 70% chance of needing some type of Long Term Health Care service before they die.

 As always, people are encouraged to seek regular medical check-ups, maintain healthy lifestyles, exercise and plan for the financial costs of aging prior to retirement.